-(ii) Determining the method to estimate variable consideration

-Certain contract includes milestone payment that give rise to variable consideration.
-In estimating the variable consideration, the Group is required to use either the expected value method or the most likely amount method based on which method better predicts the amount of consideration to which it will be entitled.
+(ii) Determining the method to estimate variable consideration method based on which method better predicts the amount of consideration to which it will be entitled.
 The Group determined that the most likely amount method is the appropriate method to use in estimating the variable consideration for the milestone payments as this method better predicts the amount of variable consideration to which the Group will be entitled.